Argentina during World War II: After Pearl Harbor

 The situation changed dramatically after the Japanese attack on Pearl Harbor and the subsequent American declaration of war upon Japan.
-During the Third Consultation Meeting of Foreign Ministers of the Americas (1942 Rio Conference), the United States of America tried to get every Latin American country to join the Allies to generate a continent-wide resistance to the Axis.
+During the Third Consultation Meeting of Foreign Ministers of the Americas (1942 Rio Conference), the U.S. tried to get every Latin American country to join the Allies to generate a continent-wide resistance to the Axis.
 But the government of Castillo, through foreign minister Enrique Ruiz Guiñazu, opposed the American proposal.
 From that moment onwards, relations between both countries worsened, and American pressure for Argentine entry into the war began to increase.

 Castillo did, however, declare a state of emergency after the attack on Pearl Harbor.

 Military plots

 Castillo's term was due to end in 1944.
 Initially, it was arranged that Agustín Pedro Justo would run for president for a second time, but after his unexpected death in 1943 Castillo was forced to seek another candidate, finally settling on Robustiano Patrón Costas.
 The army, however, was neither willing to support the electoral fraud that would be necessary to secure Costas's victory, nor to continue conservative policies, nor to risk Costas breaking neutrality.
 A number of generals reacted by creating a secret organization called the United Officers' Group (GOU) to oust Castillo from power.
 Future president Juan Perón was a member of this group but did not support an early coup, recommending instead to postpone the overthrowing of the government until the plotters had developed a plan to make necessary reforms.
 The coup was to take place close to the elections, should the electoral fraud have been confirmed, but it was instead carried out earlier in response rumors of the possible sacking of the minister of war, Pedro Pablo Ramírez.

 It is not known for certain whether Patrón Costas would have maintained neutrality or not.
 But some declarations of support to Britain and his ties with pro-allied factions suggest that had he become president he would have declared war.